apache/flink/docs/dev/table/hive/hive_streaming.md

 Hadoop RecordWriters are Bulk-encoded Formats, Bulk Formats rolls files on every checkpoint.

-By default, now only have renaming committer, this means S3 filesystem can not supports exactly-once, if you want to use Hive streaming sink in S3 filesystem, You can configure the following parameters in `TableConfig` (note that these parameters affect all sinks of the job):
+By default, now only have renaming committer, this means S3 filesystem can not supports exactly-once, if you want to use Hive streaming sink in S3 filesystem, You can configure the following parameter to false to use Flink native writers (only work for parquet and orc) in `TableConfig` (note that these parameters affect all sinks of the job):

 <table class="table table-bordered">
   <thead>